 - They're also very common in the Super Mario Bros. series, starting with the "Warp Zone" in the original.

 - Super Mario Bros.
-3, the Trope Namer, referenced the original Legend of Zelda, even down to the tune.
-The whistles are three hard-to-find, single-use items, that when blown would transport the player to a special warp-pipe-infested map, that could carry him to a later level.
-Could actually be used to skip most of the game — as demonstrated in this Speedrun.
+3, the Trope Namer, references the original Legend of Zelda, even down to the tune.
+The whistles are three hard-to-find, single-use items, that when blown would transport the player to a special warp-pipe-infested map, that can carry him to a later level.
+They can actually be used to skip most of the game — as demonstrated in this Speedrun.

 - Super Mario World has the Star World, which allows Mario or Luigi to travel between any two of five star-shaped locations on the map once the bonus levels are beaten.
-This allowed for an even greater game-skip than Super Mario Bros.
+This allows for an even greater game-skip than Super Mario Bros.
 3's Warp Whistles.
-Upon reaching the first Star World warp, you were literally 4 levels away (3 if you don't count the one that's barely a screen long) from Bowser's Castle.
+Upon reaching the first Star World warp, you are literally 4 levels away from Bowser's Castle.

 - Mario & Luigi: Superstar Saga has nine warp pipes throughout the Beanbean Kingdom.
 Mario & Luigi: Bowser's Inside Story has Bowser (for Mario and Luigi) and Chakroad (for Bowser)